-Pierre Etienne Bezier was born on September 1, 1910 in Paris.
-Son and grandson of engineers, he chose this profession too and enrolled to study mechanical engineering at the Ecole des Arts et Metiers and received his degree in 1930.
-In the same year he entered the Ecole Superieure d'Electricite and earnt a second degree in electrical engineering in 1931.
-In 1977, 46 years later, he received his DSc degree in mathematics from the University of Paris.
+On September 1, 1910, Pierre Etienne Bezier was born in Paris.
+As the son and grandson of engineers, he studied mechanical engineering at the Ecole des Arts et Metiers and graduated in 1930.
+He earned a second degree in electrical engineering in 1931 at the Ecole Superieure d'Electricite.
+He earned his DSc in mathematics from the University of Paris 46 years later.

-In 1933, aged 23, Bezier entered Renault and worked for this company for 42 years.
-He started as Tool Setter, became Tool Designer in 1934 and Head of the Tool Design Office in 1945.
-In 1948, as Director of Production Engineering he was responsable for the design of the transfer lines producing most of the 4 CV mechanical parts.
-In 1957, he became Director of Machine Tool Division and was responsable for the automatic assembly of mechanical components, and for the design and production of an NC drilling and milling machine, most probably one of the first machines in Europe.
-Bezier become managing staff member for technical development in 1960 and held this position until 1975 when he retired.
+Bezier joined Renault in 1933 when he was 23 years old and worked there for 42 years.
+From Tool Setter to Tool Designer to Head of the Tool Design Office, he held several positions over the years.
+He designed most of the 4 CV mechanical parts as Director of Production Engineering in 1948.
+In 1957, he became Director of the Machine Tool Division and was responsible for the automatic assembly of mechanical components, and for the design and production of an NC drilling and milling machine, most probably one of the first machines in Europe.
+Bezier became managing staff member for technical development in 1960 and held this position until 1975 when he retired.

-Bezier started his research in CADCAM in 1960 when he devoted a substantial amount of his time working on his UNISURF system.
-From 1960, his research interest focused on drawing machines, computer control, interactive free-form curve and surface design and 3D milling for manufactoring clay models and masters.
-His system was launched in 1968 and has been in full use since 1975 supporting about 1500 staff members today.
+He began researching CADCAM in 1960 while working on his UNISURF system.
+During the 1960s, he was interested in drawing machines, computer control, interactive free-form curve and surface design, and 3D milling for manufacturing clay models and masters.
+The system was launched in 1968 and is currently used by approximately 1500 employees.